SyedAfrozPasha/Javascript/README.md

 3. Explain any caching technologies/techniques?
 4. What is Streams in Node.js?
 5. How to handle API errors in Node.js?
+6. What is `module.export` in Node.js?
-6. Sequelize: How to use Sequelize (NPM package) for Database operation?
+7. Sequelize: How to use Sequelize (NPM package) for Database operation?
-7. Sequelize: List some the methods in Sequelize?
+8. Sequelize: List some the methods in Sequelize?
-8. Express.js: How to use custom module in Express.js?
+9. Express.js: How to use custom module in Express.js?

 HTML
 ----